Housing Equity

 Project Status: At present we are pursuing the following opportunities to create change:

-• We have been attending a series of meetings with the developer (Housing Alexandria) of the ‘Sansé and Naja’ development.
+• In 2023, we attended a series of meetings with the developer (Housing Alexandria) of the ‘Sansé and Naja’ development.
 Here we join TWU and the Legal Aid Justice Center in advocating for working class housing and in supporting an effective Rent Ready program that will bring people from the existing neighborhood into the new housing.
 We are working with our allies to expand the Rent Ready program and ask for growing funding of sub-60%-AMI designated affordable housing.

 To join a project team, please write to one of the project leaders or to grassrootsalexandria@gmail.com.